codewars/docs/content/languages/python/authoring/index.md

 ### Reference solution

-If the test suite happens to use a reference solution to calculate expected values (which [should be avoided](/authoring/guidelines/submission-tests/#reference-solution), but is not always possible), or some kind of reference data, precalculated arrays, etc., it can be redefined, overwritten, or accessed directly by the user solution.
-To avoid this, it should be defined in a scope local to the testing function, `it` block, or `describe` block.
-The reference solution or data _must not_ be defined in the top-level scope of the test suite, nor in the [Preloaded code](/authoring/guidelines/preloaded/).
+If the test suite happens to use a reference solution to calculate expected values (which [should be avoided](/authoring/guidelines/submission-tests/#reference-solution) when possible), or some kind of reference data like precalculated arrays, etc., it must not be possible for the user to redefine, overwrite or directly access its contents.
+To prevent this, it should be defined in a scope local to the testing function, a `it` or a `describe` block.

+The reference solution or data ___must not___ be defined in the top-level scope of the test suite or in the [Preloaded code](/authoring/guidelines/preloaded/).

 ### Calling assertions